seanxu889/EECE5554_RSN/README.md

 <p align="center">
 <img src="https://github.com/seanxu889/EECE5554_RSN/blob/master/results/2c.gif">
 </p>

+Finally, we get edge and planar feature points.
+The number of features also greatly reduced.
+Based on these features, we can run into the Lidar odometry and mapping modules.

 ## Results of Mapping part
 click the GIF to view YouTube video showing mapping process and final 3D mapping: ns1_no_loop_closure_no_imu